nguyencuong1002/Predict_User-Click-Ad/README.md

-# Predict_User-Click-Ad
+# Predicting User Click Advertising
-Predicting user click advertising, work with the advertising data of a marketing agency to develop a machine learning algorithm that predicts if a particular user will click on an advertisement.
+We work with the advertising data of a marketing agency to develop a machine learning algorithm that predicts if a particular user will click on an advertisement.

 #### 1. Dataset : https://www.kaggle.com/code/farhanmd29/predicting-customer-ad-clicks/notebook
 Feature	Description: